-Oxidation is one of the major reasons behind essential oils go bad.
+Oxidation is one of the major reasons behind essential oils going bad.
 Hence, it is advised to reduce the time the cap is off the bottle of essential oil.
-Because, as long as the bottle is uncapped, there are chances of oxidize in essential oils.
+Because, as long as the bottle is uncapped, there are chances of oxidation in essential oils.

 Also, place the cap tightly so that oxygen does not get into the bottle and thus reducing the chances of oxidation.